 Kurumi chan is certainly humorous.
 Being prone to accidents and inclined to pranks is part of her appeal.
 More important is what this comic dimension enabled in terms of character.
 It is traditionally claimed that the otenba (tomboy) type in shōjo manga first appears with Kurokane Shōsuke’s Anmitsu Pricess (Anmitsu hime) in the late 1940s, but this is obviously false.
 From the very first chapter of the manga in 1938, Kurumi chan outwits and outperforms her male peers even in conventionally male domains like athletics and schoolwork.
 Grown men are likewise bested, usually after discounting her as a pushover.
-Her frilly dress and bowtie are a ploy.
+Her frilly dress and bow are a ploy.
 She is at heart a tomboy – this despite Kurumi chan of the merch being so sticky sweet.
-Clover, as we will see, elevated this quality to a core trait of heroism.
+Clover, as we will see, has previously elevated this quality to a core trait of heroism.

 Was there, as Ueda and Uchida state, something American about this type of femininity?
 In 1974, the artist himself described a willed shift in his practice in the mid 20s.
 “It was around that time that Fukiya Kōji’s jojōga began appearing within girls’ and women’s magazines and became very popular.
 In an issue of Reijōkai (Girls’ World), there was a photograph of Fukiya, about to embark by ship for France, being sent off by his fans.
 I thought, ‘I want to be like that.
 Fine, it’s decided, I’ll start drawing jojōga.’
 Takabatake Kachō and Fukiya Kōji sell on sentimentality, but I’ll have to do something different.
 So I came up with this sunny and cute jojōga style.”
 I mentioned above that the visual form of said “sunny cuteness” – at least in the case of Kurumi chan – was likely inspired by the Grace Drayton school of baby doll cartooning, and perhaps by flapper cartoons.
 Next time I will introduce Douglas Fairbanks Sr. to show that spunkiness radiated more generally in Matsumoto’s mind as an American attribute.